mantxise/academic-manuelChica/content/project/simark/index.md

 ## Acknowledgements

-The University of Granada is supporting this research work with reference P18-TP-4475 under the program *PAIDI1 2020 - Modalidad Colaboración Tejido Productivo Consolidado*.
-This project has been granted by the Consejeria de Transformación Economica, Industria, Conocimiento and the Universities of Andalusia, together with the European Regional Development Funds (ERDF) of the European Union.
+The University of Granada is supporting this research work with reference P18-TP-4475 under the program *PAIDI1 2020 - Modalidad Colaboracion Tejido Productivo Consolidado*.
+This project has been granted by the Consejeria de Transformacion Economica, Industria, Conocimiento and the Universities of Andalusia, together with the European Regional Development Funds (ERDF) of the European Union.

 {{< figure library="true" src="consej_transformacion.png" title="" lightbox="true" >}}